webthingorg/devtools-frontend/README.md

 It also allows you to develop DevTools independently of the version in your Chromium checkout.
 This means that you don't need to update Chromium often, in order to work on DevTools.

+There are 2 approaches to integrating your workflows:

+##### Workflow 1: separate gclient projects

+The first approach is to have separate gclient projects, one for each repository, and manually symlink between the two

 <details>

 In `chromium/src`, run `gclient sync` to make sure you have installed all required submodules.